Moddable-OpenSource/moddable/documentation/devices/pico.md

 <a id="macOS-building-and-deploying-apps"></a>
 ### Building and Deploying Apps

-After you've setup your macOS host environment, take the following steps to install an application on your Moddable Four.
+After you've setup your macOS host environment, take the following steps to install an application on your Pico.

 1. Put the device into programming mode by holding the __BOOTSEL__ button when powering on the Pico.